finos/perspective/docs/docs/development.md

 ## Build

-Make sure you have the system dependencies installed.
+Make sure you have the required system dependencies installed.
 For specifics depending on your OS, check the [system-specific instructions](#system-specific-instructions) below.

-To run a build, use
+To run a build, use:

 ```bash
 yarn build
 ```

-If this is the first time you've built Perspective, you'll be asked to generate a `.perspectiverc` via a short survey.
-This can be later re-configured via
+If this is the first time you've built Perspective, you'll be asked to generate a `.perspectiverc` file via a short survey.
+You can reconfigure this file later by running the following command:

 ```bash
 yarn setup
 ```

-If everything is successful, you should be able to run any of the `examples/` packages, e.g. `examples/blocks` like so:
+If everything is successful, you should be able to run any of the `examples/` packages.
+For instance, to run the `examples/blocks` package, use the following command:

 ```bash
 yarn start blocks